liftbridge-io/liftbridge/README.md

 backends, and multiple fault-tolerance modes.
 Liftbridge aims to have a small API surface area.

+The key features that differentiate Liftbridge are the shared message namespace, wildcards, log compaction, and horizontal scalability.
+NATS Streaming replicates channels to the entire cluster through a single Raft group.
+Liftbridge allows replicating to a subset of the cluster, and each stream is replicated independently.
+This allows the cluster to scale horizontally.

 ### How does it scale?

 Liftbridge scales horizontally by adding more brokers to the cluster and